 She might have added more to her list, but she needed to get back to spinning on the spinning chair with her eyes closed.

 One of the most important features of these playgrounds is their accessibility, from the rubber surface to the equipment.

 “I am thrilled that they are ADA accessible,” Van Duzee said.
 “The pea gravel and stairs of the previous playgrounds meant that children in wheelchairs or on crutches couldn’t play with their friends, but our new playgrounds have a smooth ground surface and ramps to make the equipment accessible to all.”

 Careful planning went into the design of the new playgrounds to make sure they will serve every child in the district.

-“Of all the things I get to do, opening an accessible playground has to be the highlight,” said Kelly Horn, Arlington ISD executive director of plant services.
+“Of all the things I get to do, opening an accessible playground has to be the highlight,” said Kelly Horn, Arlington ISD executive director of Facility Services.
 “For all the kids to be able to play really makes your heart feel good.”

 More playgrounds coming soon

 The playgrounds are being installed in three phases, with 17 elementary schools in phase one.
 Pearcy led the way, and now Ashworth’s and Bebensee’s new playgrounds are almost ready as well, with a number of others not far behind.